Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Western Kentucky and its opponents have combined to score more than 61.5 points in six of eight games this season.
+- Western Kentucky has combined with its opponents to score more than 61.5 points in six of eight games this season.

-- Rice's games have gone over 61.5 points in just one opportunity this season.
+- Rice's games have gone over 61.5 points in only one opportunity this season.

-- The two teams combine to average 60.6 points per game, 0.9 less than the over/under in this contest.
+- The two teams combine to score 60.6 points per game, 0.9 less than the total in this contest.

-- The 65.3 points per game these two squads have allowed to opponents this season are 3.8 more than the 61.5 total in this contest.
+- These two squads surrender a combined 65.3 points per game, 3.8 more than this contest's over/under.

-- The average total in Hilltoppers games this season is 66.9, 5.4 points above Saturday's total of 61.5.
+- The average total in Hilltoppers games this season is 66.9, 5.4 points more than Saturday's total of 61.5.

 Western Kentucky Stats and Trends

-- Western Kentucky is 3-1 against the spread and 4-1 overall in games when it records more than 35.9 points.
+- When Western Kentucky scores more than 35.9 points, it is 3-1 against the spread and 4-1 overall.

-- In games that Western Kentucky amasses over 415.1 yards, the team is 4-3 against the spread and 4-4 overall.
+- In games that Western Kentucky piles up more than 415.1 yards, the team is 4-3 against the spread and 4-4 overall.

-- The Hilltoppers have nine giveaways this season, while the Owls have 11 takeaways .

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.